MississaugaCoding/progress-bars/README.md

-Progress bars exercise:
+Progress bars exercise

-Requirements
+Requirements:

 Clicking on the "Add" button adds a progress bar to the page.

-The progress bars fill up gradually in sequence, one at a time. i.e. the second progress bar will only starts filling up after the first progress bar is completely filled up.
+The progress bars fill up gradually in sequence, one at a time. i.e. the next progress bar will only start filling up after the previous progress bar is completely filled up.

-Each bar takes approximately 2000ms to completely fill up.
+Each bar takes approximately 2000ms (two seconds) to completely fill up.